kubevirt/community/docs/off-topic/recording-videos.md

 # Video assembling

-- kdenlive is used to asseble audio tracks and video tracks
+- kdenlive is used to assemble audio tracks and video tracks
 - Additional `in` and `out` sequences are used for the logo
 - For titles, a title slide is used with fade-in with the text of the section
   - A background in `KubeVirt green` is used so that it doesn't happen over a black background